 3. Looshaus – The Loos House in St. Michael’s Square

 Every corner of Vienna holds places with Jewish history.
 Even in St. Michael’s Square, near the Hofburg Palace, there is a beautifully designed building that exemplifies the wealth of Viennese Jews.
-This building is called the Looshaus, after the architect Adolf Loos who designed it.
-This building is considered one of the most central examples of the Viennese Modern style.
-It was built at the beginning of the 20th century for the Jewish businessman Leopold Goldman.
+The architect Adolf Loos designed this building, giving it the name Looshaus.
+It represents one of the most central examples of the Viennese Modern style.
+At the beginning of the 20th century, Loos built it for the Jewish businessman Leopold Goldman.
 The luxury men’s fashion store Goldman & Salatsch operated there.
-In 1944, due to its proximity to the Hofburg Palace, the building was damaged by Allied bombing but was renovated in the following years.
-Today, it is on Vienna’s list of protected buildings and is owned by one of Vienna’s largest banks, Raiffeisenbank.
+Allied bombing in 1944 damaged the building due to its closeness to the Hofburg Palace, but repairs restored it in the years that followed..
+Today, the building is listed as a protected monument and is owned by Raiffeisenbank, one of Vienna’s largest banks.
 If you’re passing through the square, it’s worth stopping by and peeking inside.
 Its interior design is still antique and particularly impressive.

 How to get to the Looshaus?